Brightcove

 Say you’re looking at a project that requires a few basic videos like product videos, interviews, or demos that you plan to leverage for a while - evergreen video content.
 You don’t have a dedicated team of folks, but you have a few players who are willing to lend a hand and get the job done in terms of writing, direction, and production.
 For all intents and purposes, this video venture is a test of the content type and is budgeted accordingly.

-Solution: Outsource video production
+Solution: Outsource Video Production

 What are the advantages of outsourcing vs in-house video production?
 I’m all for DIY, but when it comes to video there are some things you just don’t want to risk.
 Poor lighting, audio, or a lackluster concept may not be deal breakers for some audiences (thanks to YouTube for those expectations!) but they can leave potential customers feeling that the content is a reflection of the quality of your business.
 Especially if you’re thinking about video content for your homepage or a major marketing campaign.